tfpractice/todoStitch/README.md

   ]
 }
 ~~~
- Having already established a similar Top Level Rule, we simply need to ensure that users can only update or insert documents that they own/create. and set the validation to
+Having already established a similar top level rule, we simply need to ensure that users can only update or insert documents that they own/create, and disallow users from reassigning tasks.
+We do this by setting the rule to
  ~~~js
  "%%user.id"
  ~~~
 You can learn more about rules and validations [here][rules], but with our database rules configured, we can now move on to our application!